spanezz/pyeep/README.md

 # pyeep

+Collection of Python audio-related code coming out of learning experiments.

+It contains:

+* A waveform audio player
-Simple Python synth and audio pattern generator
+* An audio pattern generator with simple waveform synth
+* A JACK midi events player